 - Allow surface to dry

 - Apply stain, using a foam brush, rag or a sock (you can use a spray gun, too)

 PROS: Can dramatically change the look of cabinetry, some people think stained cabinets look more expensive than painted (so potentially good for resale value), allows wood grain to peek through

 CONS: Stain can be blotchy, clean up is messy

 PURCHASE: Talk to the pros at your local paint/stain store to make sure you get the right product and supplies.

-REFINISHING CABINETRY WITH BY RE-VARNISHING:
+CABINET REFINISHING BY RE-VARNISHING:

 - Remove cabinet fronts and all cabinet hardware

 - Using a chemical stripper, remove the previous finish (apply, wait, scrape off)

 - Wipe down the surface to remove the gunk